tripleten-com/se_project_spots/README.md

 **Intro**

 This project is a social media app layout called Spots.
-The main goal of this project is applying a responsive design to the webpage so that it fits multiple screen layouts.
+The main goal of this project is applying a responsive design to the webpage with HTML & CSS, as well having functional buttons and forms with their intended use through the application of functions from Javascript.

 **Languages & Techniques**